Research

 A Framework for Interpreting High-Frequency Hedonic Price Dynamics with an Application to Valuing Homicide Risk (with Pat Bayer and Marcus Casey)

-Church Attendance and Voting Behavior (with Angela Cools)
+Church Attendance and Voting Behavior (with Angela Cools and Sam Sheng)